toneloc/toneloc.github.io/content/posts/ethereum_multisig.md

 Code complexity is a security hole, and it's difficult to follow and test compiled Ethereum virtual machine bytecode.
 Below I walk through a simple Ethereum multisig contract.
 Feel free to check out the full code here before proceeding.

 What this contract I modified a version of Christian Lundvisk's simpler ethereum multisig (link) for this example.
-I am going to stick with a check metaphor and a
+I am going to stick with a check metaphor, as it makes it easier to understand the code.

+In the bitcoin example, everyone privy to the mutltisignature scheme must sign the check before mailing at to the blank.
 1. Variables

 First we outline our variables.